Guidelines for Students with Third-Party Sponsorships

 - Third-Party Sponsor's Tax Identification number (if located in the United States)

-The student must obtain signatures from the Sponsor and then submit to Student Business Services the completed Third-Party Billing Agreement and Sponsor Authorization form.
+The student must submit to Student Business Services the sponsorship authorization letter and a completed Sponsor Direct Billing Authorization form (PDF).

 - To avoid late fees and financial holds, the student must ensure that the University receives the following items from the Sponsor prior to the beginning of the quarter or year of sponsorship: